-ACEC/MA's QBS Committee works to educate owners about the importance of using Qualifications Based Selection for the procurement of engineering, land surveying and related professional services.
+ACEC/MA's QBS Committee works to educate owners about the importance of using Qualifications-Based Selection for the procurement of engineering, land surveying, architecture, and related professional services.

 Link to FY2010 Supplemental Budget with QBS Clarification Language

 Link to 2010 PDF of Powerpoint on QBS: Qualifications Based Selection for Acquiring Architectural and Engineering (Professional) Services

 ACEC/MA QBS Manual- updated version as of 2-20-2024

 ACEC/MA 1 Page Chart on the QBS Process